What This Guide Covers

 Admitting the Marloo Bot to Your Meeting

-On Microsoft Teams, Zoom, and Google Meet, Marloo's bot joins as an external guest and has to be admitted from the lobby, waiting room, or "knocking" prompt.
-The same rule applies on all three platforms: if no one admits the bot within 5 minutes, it leaves automatically.
-You can re-invite it any time by clicking Send Marloo Now on the meeting in Marloo.
+On Microsoft Teams, Zoom, and Google Meet, Marloo's bot joins as an external guest and needs to be admitted from the lobby, waiting room, or knocking prompt.
+If no one admits it within 5 minutes, it leaves automatically.
+You can re-invite it any time by clicking Send Marloo Now, the button in the top right of the meeting in the Marloo app.

 Microsoft Teams (lobby)